Dunne found guilty of bullying fellow jockey Frost

 Published

-Robbie Dunne is found in breach of four counts of conduct prejudicial to the reputation of horse racing, by "bullying and harassing" fellow jockey Bryony Frost.Full Article
+Robbie Dunne is banned for 18 months, with three months suspended, after being found guilty of "bullying and harassing" fellow jockey Bryony Frost.Full Article

 Published

-Robbie Dunne is found in breach of four counts of conduct prejudicial to the reputation of horse racing, by "bullying and harassing" fellow jockey Bryony Frost.Full Article
+Robbie Dunne is banned for 18 months, with three months suspended, after being found guilty of "bullying and harassing" fellow jockey Bryony Frost.Full Article

+English Jockey Robbie Dunne has been hit with an 18 month suspension after being found guilty of bullying and harassment

 Jockey Robbie Dunne has been found guilty by a British Horseracing Authority disciplinary panel of bullying and harassing fellow..